oppia/oppia-web-developer-docs/Get-help.md

 ### General Guidelines to follow

-* Be clear and concise: Clearly articulate your question to avoid confusion and allow others to understand it easily.
+* __Be clear and concise__: Clearly articulate your question to avoid confusion and allow others to understand it easily.
-* Provide context: If applicable, provide relevant background information to help others understand your question and situation.
+* __Provide context__: If applicable, provide relevant background information to help others understand your question and situation.
-* Be respectful: Maintain a respectful and courteous tone in your communication to foster a positive and inclusive community environment.
+* __Be respectful__: Maintain a respectful and courteous tone in your communication to foster a positive and inclusive community environment.
-* Use proper formatting: Organize your question using paragraphs, bullet points, and appropriate formatting to enhance readability.
+* __Use proper formatting__: Organize your question using paragraphs, bullet points, and appropriate formatting to enhance readability.
-* Proofread your message: Take a moment to proofread your question to ensure clarity and accuracy before sending it.
+* __Proofread your message__: Take a moment to proofread your question to ensure clarity and accuracy before sending it.

 ### Providing Error Information

 When reporting an error, follow these steps to communicate the issue effectively:

-* Start with the Command: Rather than saying "I have an error," provide the actual command you ran.
+* __Start with the command__: Rather than saying "I have an error," provide the actual command you ran.
 Copy and paste the command in your email or chat message to give recipients the complete context.
-* Include the Specific Error Message: Share the exact error message you encountered.
+* __Include the specific error message__: Share the exact error message you encountered.
 This helps others quickly identify the potential cause and provide relevant solutions or suggestions.
-* Share Reproduction Steps: Include the specific steps that recipients should follow to reproduce the error you encountered.
+* __Share reproduction steps__: Include the specific steps that recipients should follow to reproduce the error you encountered.
 This allows them to investigate the issue more effectively.
-* Explain Your Efforts and Conclusions: Explain what you've tried and what conclusions you've drawn, if any.
+* __Explain your efforts and conclusions__: Explain what you've tried and what conclusions you've drawn, if any.
 (Providing a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs) may help.)

-### Building Your Skills: Technical Writing
+## Building Your Skills: Technical Writing

 In addition to effective communication, developing strong technical writing skills can greatly benefit your contributions.
 We recommend exploring the technical writing courses available at https://developers.google.com/tech-writing/overview.
 These courses can help you improve your ability to write clear code comments, create technical documentation, and effectively communicate complex ideas.

 In addition to this, We've also divided the questions into 2 categories - Setup-related and General questions.
 You can start following the sections below to understand how you can ask each of them.

-### Setup-related questions
+## Setup-related questions

-#### Before you ask a setup question
+### Before you ask a setup question

 1. You can setup/install Oppia by visiting [[this page|Installing-Oppia]].
 Make sure you follow **all** the mentioned instructions from the beginning in a step-by-step manner.